Oxford University Press with an Official Visit to Minsk

 - to make new connections in the local academic research community for language technologies and linguistics and share the highlights of OUP’s work in the language technology domain.

-- to visit the head office of the OUP’s technology partner, Digiteum, and conduct a series of meetings with the teams and management.
+- to visit the head office of Digiteum, Oxford partner, and conduct a series of meetings with the teams and management.

 In order to implement the first goal, the OUP team accompanied by the Digiteum’s co-founder Michael Grebennikov attended the meetings with the management, scholars and students of Minsk State Linguistic University (MSLU).

-The team held a brief meeting with the university’s management and academics and a Q&A session with the students and shared the successful results and plans on their work in language data creation and extraction, corpora creation, content enrichment and described the objectives of Oxford Global Languages initiative and dictionaries conversion project.
+The team held a brief meeting with the university’s management and academics and a Q&A session with the students and shared the successful results and plans on their work in language data creation and extraction, corpora creation, content enrichment and described the objectives of Oxford Global Languages initiative and custom lexical software development projects for this initiative.

 Students at the briefing with the OUP team